arhohuttunen/coding-revolution/content/post/spring-boot-testing-strategy/index.md

 We want to keep our logic layer pure in such a way that it doesn't depend on any infrastructure code.
 There are a lot of ways to achieve this.

 One way is to use a **layered architecture**.
-In a traditional Spring Boot application that would look like arranging the code into controllers, services and repositories.
-Another popular way is the **Hexagonal Architecture**, which makes the external and internal concerns more explicit.
+In a traditional Spring Boot application that would look like arranging the code into controllers, services, domain model and repositories.
+Unfortunately sometimes people end up capturing all the logic within service classes.
+The domain model becomes **anaemic** meaning that it contains only data and not behavior.

+Another popular way is to use **Hexagonal Architecture**, which makes the external and internal concerns more explicit.

 Examples of separating logic from infrastructure in a Spring Boot application: